Cray-HPE/docs-csm/install/deploy_non-compute_nodes.md

 1. (`pit#`) If the NCNs are HPE hardware, then ensure that DCMI/IPMI is enabled.

-    This will enable `ipmitool` usage with the the BMCs.
+    This will enable `ipmitool` usage with the BMCs.

     ```bash
     /root/bin/bios-baseline.sh